mkruisbrink/mkruisbrink.github.io/_stack/bonjoro.md

 ### Built-in Analytics

-The platform comes with built-in sales and marketing analytics along with a host of helpful tools.
-These serve to give you a better insight into the performance and impact of your video messages.
+The platform comes with some built-in sales and marketing analytics to help you deduce which templates and Bonjoro templates work best.
+These serve to give you a better insight into the performance and impact of your video messages and allow you to quickly adapt if a certain template is not performing well.

 ## Bonjoro Pricing